 You can still, for the most part, eat your pollen food allergy syndrome foods.
 Dr. Wright and Dr. G share some ways to lessen your symptoms on our episode of The Itch Podcast, available to listen now!

-Personally, after having one too many anaphylactic reactions, I avoid eating any foods that give me pollen food allergy syndrome.
+Personally, after having one too many anaphylactic reactions, I stay clear of pollen allergy foods.
 That is my personal experience.
-However, I know quite a few people who still eat these foods despite the symptoms.
+However, I know quite a few people who still eat these foods despite experiencing oral allergy symptoms.

-If you are unsure if this is what is going on when you eat 🍎apples 🍑peaches 🍐 pears 🌰 hazelnuts, and the list goes on, it is best to head to your allergist to figure out what is happening.
+If you are unsure if this is what is going on when you eat 🍎apples 🍑peaches 🍐 pears 🌰 hazelnuts, and the list goes on, it is best to head to your allergist to determine your diagnosis and receive confirmation of the list of pollen allergy foods to avoid.
 The journey to testing is worth the freedom you get from learning what you are reacting to.
 Trust me, knowing that the symptoms I get when eating almonds are because of a minor protein (i.e. pollen food allergy syndrome) has given me one less thing to worry about.

 This article was reviewed by Dr. Payel Gupta.